josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

   actual evildoer might have little difficulty obtaining these materials.
 * The Voting Village provided only an opportunistic sample of voting technologies.
-Organizers obtained what they could get our hands on quickly and cheaply.
+Organizers obtained what they could get their hands on quickly and cheaply.
 The most recently used system available was the AVS WinVote, which was decertified for use in 2014.
 A number of other systems are still in use (AccuVote-TSx, Sequoia AVC Edge, ES&S